Last Updated on July 9, 2021 by Jim Ferri

 You’ll also see the entrances for two hotels, one a Best Western, the other the two-star Hôtel Chopin.
 The Chopin was where composer Frédéric Chopin had his amorous liaisons with author George Sand.
 At the far end of the galerie, it was renamed in Chopin’s honor in 1973.

-Built in 1847, Passage Jouffroy was one of the first to have heated floors.
+Built in 1847, Passage Jouffroy was one of the first hidden galleries of Paris to have heated floors.
 Consequently, it became a comfortable place to enjoy a glass of wine or absinthe on a chilly winter afternoon.
 In addition to the hotels, it houses an assortment of other tenants including a secondhand bookstore and a dollhouse shop.
 There’s also an antique cane store with the largest moose antlers I’ve ever seen in my life above its entrance.
 In addition, there’s a gourmet candy store, clothing shops and the Musée Grévin, the 9th arrondissement’s answer to Madame Tussauds.

 Follow the passage left at the Hôtel Chopin, and you’ll find more upscale bookshops and galleries along its length.